Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/test.md

 The second piece of feedback that I received was Ashley recommending that I 'sharpen the statements about what the evidence on my portfolio proves'.
 I need to make more statements on the information about the evidence that would be more relevant and interesting to employers.
 Yet again this will be a simple fix just by me rewording some of the text where this is the case.
 I totally agreed with this feedback since I am aware that a portfolio must include the most relevant information possible to set apart my application from other people that are applying for the same job.

-# Second feedback
+# Student feedback

 After I received feedback from Ashley, I then decided to get feedback from one of the other students in my class.
-The student that gave me feedback was Patryk Milasevski.
-After going through the portfolio with him he also had two main improvements that he had in mind.
+Here are the comments made by students on my portfolio.

 ## 1st improvement